The first light spread over the sand. Morning had come.

 The patrol captain approached, bringing two horses with him.
 A pair of sturdy, desert-bred stallions.
 "For the road ahead," the captain said in a heavy Tughril accent.
 Ruhan nodded in thanks.

 He mounted one horse easily, while Duran took the other.
 When Ruhan reached a hand down to her, Xiao Zhi hesitated only a moment before taking it.
-His grip was firm, warm, steady.
+His grip was firm, warm, and steady.
 With a small pull, he lifted her and rested her in front of him.

 The closeness hit her all at once.